 Going to court can be expensive, time consuming, and highly stressful for everyone.
 Not to mention, it’ll also mean that the relationship between you and your neighbouring business will be sour for many years to come.

 To maintain peace and harmony at your place of business, you should work toward settling the dispute without involving the court.
 Alternative dispute resolution solutions, such as mediation, are a great way to resolve any conflict without being confrontational – but rather cooperative.

 An effective way to gain the best out of the mediation process is to use online mediation, which offers the best of mediation without the high expenses and inconveniences.
+Check out Immediation’s online dispute resolution pricing.
 With flexible scheduling, ease of logistic arrangements, absence of inferences, and cooperative nature, online mediation has seen an increase in popularity throughout the small business industry in Australia.

-According to Immediation, costs can be cut by as much as 98% with online mediation with the advantage of a quick resolution time of 30 days.
+According to the experts at Immediation, costs can be cut by as much as 98% with online mediation with the advantage of a quick resolution time of 30 days.

 Due to the cooperative nature of online mediation, neighbouring businesses work together with an expert mediator to resolve their problems amicably that allows the businesses to maintain a good relationship.